MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ### Using the import statement

-From the calling program, you use `import` statements to make operations and functions from an external dependency available, much like the `open` statement for standard Q# libraries. `import` statements use the namespace that is defined for the dependency in the manifest file.
+From the calling program, you use `import` statements to make items from an external dependency available. `import` statements use the namespace that is defined for the dependency in the manifest file.
 For example, for this dependency

 ```json
 {